 Article 6.2 The highest body within an institution shall: establish the REB or REBs, define an appropriate reporting relationship with the REBs, and ensure the REBs are provided with necessary and sufficient ongoing financial and administrative resources to fulfil their duties.
 REBs are independent in their decision making and are accountable to the highest body that established them for the process of research ethics review.

 Application The highest body of the institution that establishes the REB or REBs could be an individual, such as the president, rector or chief executive officer, or an equivalent body, such as a governing council, board of directors, or council of administration.
-Institutions shall have in place written procedures for the appointment, renewal and removal of REB members.
+Institutions determine the highest body based on their individual governance structures and taking into consideration whether other responsibilities of those bodies may conflict with the responsibility for establishing an REB.
+Institutions shall have in place written procedures for the appointment, renewal and removal of REB members, including Chairs.